WE-PLAY-INTELLIGENCE/CAUGHT/README.md

-# CAUGHT is a Artificial Intelligence  CAD Software Developed by PLAY for Organtion Seeking Cyber System for antitheft and  Dealing with Recognizing the Person Involved in the Scene  .
+# CAUGHT is a Artificial Intelligence  CAD Software Developed by PLAY Organtion for Seeking Cyber System for antitheft and  Dealing with Recognizing the Person Involved in the Scene  .
 # Its Customizabale and in the Maintenace Period .
-# Hungry and Yum
+# Special Part it is Tunable according to the need of Any Organization Seeking the Software .